DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 You could talk about:

 * any relevant work or unpaid experience
+* your degree and degree modules
-* your degree and other relevant qualifications, such as your A levels
+* your other relevant qualifications, such as A levels
 * any relevant skills, interests or achievements
 * your understanding of the national curriculum